timalanfarrow/api-template/README.md

 also causes the tests to run very, very slowly.
 Just ignore this field altogether.

+- TODO: figure out a way to properly exit the test suite without using `process.exit`, even though it does return the proper result code.
 - TODO: add vscode debugger profile

 ## Additional notes